usanco984/manufacturing-data-warehouse/README.md

 ---

 #### Inventory Design (Transaction vs Balance)
-- **InventoryTransaction** → records all movements
+- **InventoryTransaction** → records all movements (purchase, sales, production, adjustment)
-- **InventoryOnHand** → stores current stock
+- **InventoryOnHand** → stores current stock levels

-This design enables traceability and accurate inventory tracking over time.
+This design separates transaction history from current balance, which is a common pattern in real-world inventory systems.

+In this project, inventory updates are managed manually.
+However, the structure is designed to support future automation (e.g., using VBA or triggers) to update InventoryOnHand based on transaction records.

 ---